-Atanas Kamburov, Christoph Wierling, Hans Lehrach, Ralf Herwig (2009) ConsensusPathDB--a database for integrating human functional interaction networks.
-Nucleic Acids Research 37(Database issue):D623-D628
+Atanas Kamburov, Christoph Wierling, Hans Lehrach, Ralf Herwig (2009)

-Contact:For questions and comments regarding ConsensusPathDB, please contact Atanas Kamburov: kamburov@molgen.mpg.de.
+For questions and comments regarding ConsensusPathDB, please contact Dr. Atanas Kamburov: kamburov@molgen.mpg.de.

 ConsensusPathDB is a database that integrates different types of functional interactions between physical entities in the cell like genes, RNA, proteins, protein complexes and metabolites in order to assemble a more complete and a less biased picture of cellular biology.
 Currently, ConsensusPathDB

-regulatory interactions in human, mouse and yeast.
+regulatory interactions and drug-target interactions in human, mouse and yeast.
+The interaction information is collected from 30 public

-Physical entities from the external
+Physical entities from the source databases

-resources are mapped to each other on the basis of common
+are mapped to each other on the basis of common

-identifiers like UniProt and Entrez.
+identifiers like UniProt and Entrez accession numbers.

 Interactions with matching primary participants